jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   - pip_ is a :ref:`module<ModuleNotFoundError>` from the `python standard library`_, it is used to install `python packages`_
   - ``install`` is an argument given to pip_ to install a given package name
   - ``--upgrade`` is an option/switch given to the ``install`` argument for pip_ to upgrade the version of the `python package`_ given
-  - ``pip`` is the package name I am giv for pip_ to install, in this case it upgrades itself
+  - ``pip`` is the package name I am giving pip_ to install, in this case it upgrades itself

 * I use pip_ to see what packages are installed in the virtual environment